BasicWolf/sphinx-testify/docs/source/index.rst

 .. testify::
    pytest.tests.test_report_parser.test_normalize_testcase_names

-The parser is also tolerant for missing attribute, such as ``name`` attribute in ``<testsuite>`` or ``classname`` attribute in ``<testcase>``.
+The parser is also tolerant for missing attributes, such as ``name`` attribute in ``<testsuite>`` or ``classname`` attribute in ``<testcase>``.
 However, testify raises an error if ``<testcase>`` is missing ``name`` attribute.